Prague tourist information:

 |What time of year to visit: Prague is a lovely city to visit all year round.
 The contrasts in weather only add to its romantic appeal.
 Tourist services like restaurants, hotels, shops, opera, theatre and tourist attractions are well-equipped to welcome visitors at any time.
 Places are heated in the winter and some, but not all, are air-conditioned in the summer.|

 What clothes to wear: The Prague weather is highly changeable, as in most of Northern and Central Europe.
-On good days during spring, summer and autumn, visitors will find cool shirts, shorts, skirts and dresses most welcome.
+On good days in the spring, summer and autumn, visitors will find cool shirts, shorts, skirts and dresses most welcome.
 Sunscreen, sunglasses and summer hats can also be important.
-However, even in the summer bring a fleece and a waterproof jacket or umbrella, in case of a cold snap or heavy shower.
+However, even in the summer bring a fleece and a waterproof jacket or umbrella in case of a cold snap or heavy shower.
 In the winter, you need a warm coat, hat and gloves, and ideally waterproof shoes/boots in case of rain or snow.

 While it is sometimes nice to dress smartly, and many people do, Prague is a fairly casual city, so restaurants, the opera houses, concert halls, theatres and other tourist venues do not have strict dress codes and will accept most forms of attire.